 I-400 CLASS SUBS CARRIED THREE AICHI M6A1 ATTACK FLOATPLANES

 (please click image)

-However, on May 8, 1945, before the Germans were able to implement their part the the plan they unconditionally surrendered to the Allies and the plan aborted.
+However, on May 8, 1945, before they were able to implement their part the attack the Germans surrendered unconditionally to the Allies and the plan aborted.
 After that, with the Japanese still remaining in the war, for whatever reason, even before they departed their home base the flotilla was reassigned to attack Ulithi Atoll in the South Pacific, where American aircraft carriers were known to be moored.

 When the submarines left their base July 23, 1945, under new orders, each one departed separately, with a rendezvous set at sea for August 16th off Ponape Island, the Carolines.
 On August 5th while at sea the I-400 suffered an electrical fire that forced her to surface to repair the damage.
 The I-401 sets a new rendezvous point but the I-400 did not receive the message and the subs missed each other.
 The strike date was set for August 17th, but Japan surrendered on the 15th.

 A lot of historians and others laugh off a potential strike against the canal.
 However, to show how serious the Japanese were about the whole thing, in March 1945 the submarine flotilla's air squadron moved to Nanao Bay, located on the west coast of Honshu, 178 miles northeast of Tokyo, to practice for the strike.
 A full-scale exact-replica model, almost down to the last nut and bolt of the Gatun Locks, even recreating the air approach, was constructed in adjacent Toyama Bay and the pilots practiced bombing and torpedoing it over and over.
 The squadron staff and pilots felt confident of striking their target and wrecking the huge gates at the locks, draining the lake and rendering the canal unusable.